x

 And while 13News legal expert Katie Jackson-Lindsay thinks jurors exposed to any sort of brutal imagery should be offered therapy, it's not always practical to do so.

-"There are so many boundaries in terms of a criminal prosecution or a criminal case that neither side want to give the appearance of offering anything to the jury in order to get a favorable verdict, so you have to be very careful about that and even the court has to be very careful about that to ensure they're staying within the confines of the rules," said Jackson-Lindsay.
+"There are so many boundaries in terms of a criminal prosecution or a criminal case that neither side want to give the appearance of offering anything to the jury in order to get a favorable verdict, so you have to be very careful about that, and even the court has to be very careful about that to ensure they're staying within the confines of the rules," Jackson-Lindsay said.

 Jackson-Lindsay said throughout her career, jurors have come up to her after a trial, expressing the impact either the testimony or graphic evidence has had on them.

-"In this case, we're seeing crime scene photos, we're seeing autopsy pictures, but in a lot of homicide cases, you're seeing actual body-worn camera footage of the body right there on the scene before any medical intervention is offered or the body is collected, and so that can have an equally or more traumatizing affect," explained Jackson-Lindsay.
+"In this case, we're seeing crime scene photos, we're seeing autopsy pictures, but in a lot of homicide cases, you're seeing actual body-worn camera footage of the body right there on the scene before any medical intervention is offered or the body is collected, and so that can have an equally or more traumatizing affect," Jackson-Lindsay said.

 According to the National Center for State Courts, Alaska and Texas are the only states to offer therapy to jurors.